The END Fund

 The END Fund partners with and provides grants to:

-- International health NGOs (Sightsavers, Helen Keller International, The Carter Center, CBM, Amref)
+• International health NGOs (Sightsavers, Helen Keller International, the Carter Center, CBM, Amref)

-- Specialized implementing partners (SCI Foundation, Deworm the World Initiative, MENTOR Initiative, Amani Global Works)
+• Specialised implementing partners (SCI Foundation, Deworm the World Initiative, MENTOR Initiative, Amani Global Works)

-- Government health ministries in endemic countries (Ethiopia, Rwanda, Tanzania, and others)
+• Government health ministries in endemic countries (Ethiopia, Rwanda, Tanzania, and others)

-- Research institutions (Liverpool School of Tropical Medicine)
+• Research institutions (Liverpool School of Tropical Medicine)

-- Community health organizations (Last Mile Health)
+• Community health organisations (Last Mile Health)

 What They Don't Fund